IllI/solarshrinewiki/RENDER_DEPLOYMENT.md

 1. Log in to your Render.com account
 2. Click the "New" button and select "Blueprint"
 3. Connect your GitHub repository
-4. Render will detect the `render.yaml` file and configure your service
+4. Render will detect the `render.yaml` file and configure your services:
-5. You'll be prompted to provide values for environment variables marked with `sync: false`:
-   - `DB_PASS`: Enter your Supabase PostgreSQL password: `solarshrine2025`
+   - A Wiki.js web service
+   - A PostgreSQL database with automatic connections
-6. Click "Apply" to start the deployment
+5. Click "Apply" to start the deployment

 ### 3. Wait for Deployment

-- Render will build and deploy your Wiki.js instance
+- Render will build and deploy both your Wiki.js instance and PostgreSQL database
 - This process typically takes 5-10 minutes
+- The database will be automatically provisioned and connected to Wiki.js

 ### 4. First-Time Setup